openedx/edx-documentation/en_us/install_operations/source/cypress.rst

 :ref:`Devstack <Installing the Open edX Developer Stack>` or :ref:`Fullstack <Installing Open edX Fullstack>`.

-See the `Open edX Named Releases Wiki page`_ to access the latest Vagrant boxes.
+See the `Open edX Releases Wiki page`_ to access the latest Vagrant boxes.

 See `Vagrant's documentation on boxes`_ for more information.